ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 {: #baas-troubleshoot}
 {: troubleshoot}
 {: support}

+Backup policies, plans, or jobs return an `ID is not found` error when listed with the API or CLI because the resource was deleted or never existed.
+{: shortdesc}

 When you try to list a backup policy, backup policy plan or backup job with the API or the CLI, you receive a `ID is not found` error.
 {: tsSymptoms}